-The American Academy of Allergy, Asthma & Immunology (AAAAI) is having their annual meeting this month to tackle the causes and treatments of asthma and allergy.
-There will be more than 850 presentations of so-called original research at this meeting.
+Every year the American Academy of Allergy, Asthma & Immunology (AAAAI) hosts an annual meeting to tackle the causes and treatments of asthma and allergy.
+I have seen these events host more than 850 presentations of original research over the course of the full conference.
 And you can be sure nobody is going to speak about the role of magnesium deficiency in asthma.

-With the recent flu going around, which was more like a bad cold with cough and fever, is going to leave a lot of people wheezing and their doctors are going to immediately diagnose asthma.
+When the normal flu season is upon us, which for many people is really just a bad cold with cough and fever, a lot of more people begin wheezing and their doctors often immediately diagnose asthma.
 Wheezing can be triggered by many things, including a cough, but usually that only occurs if the bronchial tube muscles are deficient in magnesium!

 Both histamine production and bronchial spasms increase with magnesium deficiency.
 Calcium causes contraction in skeletal muscle fibers, and magnesium causes relaxation.
 When there is too much calcium and insufficient magnesium inside a cell, you can get sustained muscle contraction: twitches, spasms, and even convulsions.